tiprankstipranks

 Our credit facility contains restrictive covenants that may impair our ability to conduct business.

 Our credit facility contains operating covenants and financial covenants that may in each case limit management's discretion with respect to certain business matters.
 We must comply with a maximum senior secured leverage ratio and a minimum debt service coverage ratio.
 Among other things, these covenants restrict our and our subsidiaries' ability to grant additional liens, consolidate or merge with other entities, purchase or sell assets, declare dividends, incur additional debt, make advances, investments and loans, transact with affiliates, issue equity interests, modify organizational documents and engage in other business.
 As a result of these covenants and restrictions, we will be limited in how we conduct our business and we may be unable to raise additional debt or other financing to compete effectively or to take advantage of new business opportunities.
 The terms of any future indebtedness we may incur could include more restrictive covenants.
 Failure to comply with such restrictive covenants may lead to default and acceleration under our credit facility and may impair our ability to conduct business.
-We may not be able to maintain compliance with these covenants in the future and, if we fail to do so, that we will be able to obtain waivers from the lenders and/or amend the covenants, which may result in foreclosure of our assets.
-See Note 5 of Notes to Consolidated Financial Statements in the Unaudited Consolidated Financial Statements of the Company in this report for additional information.
+We may not be able to maintain compliance with these covenants in the future and, if we fail to do so, we may not be able to obtain waivers from the lenders and/or amend the covenants, which may result in foreclosure of our assets.
+See Note 6 of Notes to Consolidated Financial Statements in the Audited Consolidated Financial Statements of the Company in this report for additional information.
+General Risks Related to Ownership of our Securities

 Corporate Activity and Growth - Risk 1